feardestroyer/feardestroyer/README.md

 <ins>PONY TOWN BOUNDARIES</ins>

 * C+H is okay!
 I would prefer if you asked first if we aren't friends, though
+* I'd really prefer that if you want to talk to me, please whisper...
+If i'm not with my friends, I'm almost always AFK so i might not see if you send me something outside of whispers
 * I don't bite!!!
 Please don't be afraid to shoot me a whisper or approach me!
 Just be aware of the fact that I'm very shy and awkward around people I don't know
 * Please don't send me friend requests out of nowhere before talking to me first...
 * I block most (not all) spam followers!
 Nothing against it, i'm just not a fan